jer-martin/obsidian/ASTRO2/ASTRO2 10-11-23 Lecture 19.md

 - Using a string, draw a circle that puts the arc of shadows in two places
 - A line through those two points mark E-W and the meridian is perpendicular to this line and passes by the middle of it

+*Remember!
+Precession causes the North Star to change over time*